1. DEBT SOLUTIONS

 • What kind of results can I expect from using your services?

-You can also check Better Business Bureau ratings to search for complaints against a credit-counseling service.
+You can also check Better Business Bureau ratings to search for complaints against a credit counseling service.
 The attorney general’s office in your state may be able to provide additional information about complaints or lawsuits filed against a credit counselor.

-We looked at a sample of data from Freedom Debt Relief of people seeking debt relief during November 2024.
-This data highlights the wide range of individuals turning to debt relief.
+We looked at a sample of data from Freedom Debt Relief of people seeking credit card debt relief during December 2025.
+This data reveals the diversity of individuals seeking help and provides insights into some of their key characteristics.

-Home-secured debt – average debt by selected states
+Personal loan balances – average debt by selected states

-In November 2024, 25% of the debt relief seekers had a mortgage.
-The average mortgage debt was $236504, and the average monthly payment was $1882.
+In December 2025, 44% of the debt relief seekers had a personal loan.
+The average personal loan was $10,718, and the average monthly payment was $362.

-Here is a quick look at the top five states by average mortgage balance.
+Here's a quick look at the top five states by average personal loan balance.

 Show source